ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {: faq}
 {: support}

 Geographic redundancy exists to allow access into your private network from anywhere in the world that you choose to connect from.
-If one location does not connect, you can open an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form){:external} for more information, or you can use a different data center during the interruption.
+If one location does not connect, you can open an [IBM Support case](https://cloud.ibm.com/unifiedsupport/cases/form){: external} for more information, or you can use a different data center during the interruption.

 ## Does the SSL VPN also perform IPsec or other VPN protocols?
 {: #does-ssl-vpn-perform-pptp-ipsed-vpn-protocols}